-PART E: DISCIPLINARY PROCEDURES - ACADEMIC MISCONDUCT
+DISCIPLINARY PROCEDURES - ACADEMIC MISCONDUCT

-This policy was adopted by the Central Connecticut State University Faculty Senate on May 10, 2010 and amended on February 14, 2011.
+This policy was adopted by the Central Connecticut State University Faculty Senate on May 10, 2010, amended on February 14, 2011, amended on December 5, 2011, and amended

 The following procedure guides instructors in addressing allegations of academic misconduct for all students of Central Connecticut State University.
 Academic misconduct is defined in the Student Code of Conduct and spelled out at www.ccsu.edu/AcademicIntegrity.
 Instructors and students should be aware of this definition; instructors should consult it as a guide for addressing academic dishonesty in their classes.
 This procedure must be established by the Senate, in agreement with the President.